PCR positives: what do they mean?

 Can successive tests on the same person give contradictory results?

 That a PCR test gives positive or negative depends on how the experiment is conducted.
-Furthermore, since it is not know whether and how PCR positives correlates to infectivity and how it is that this correlation must be interpreted, the interpretation of a PCR POSITIVE is inconclusive.
+Furthermore, since it is not known whether and how PCR positives correlates to infectivity and how it is that this correlation must be interpreted, the interpretation of a PCR POSITIVE is inconclusive.
 The authors claim:

 “Cycle thresholds are the times that the amplifying test has to be repeated to get a positive result.
 The higher the viral concentration the lower amplification cycles are necessary.”